 2. Get Social

-Social media provides another way for your readers to connect with you, which can be an important part of building an ongoing business relationship.
+Social media provides another way for your readers to connect with you.
+That connection can be an important part of building an ongoing business relationship.

 If you include social media contact information, the social media accounts you link to should be professional.
 If you’re not sure about a specific social media account, it’s a good idea to review that account and remove any unprofessional posts.
 It may help to have a friend review your social media account and notify you of any posts that make you look bad.

-This professional email signature template has prominent social media information.
-Here are two sample email signatures with social media information and one without:
+This professional email signature template has prominent social media information display options.

 A large percentage of business professionals are on social media.
 Your readers will appreciate that you’ve made it easier to connect with your social accounts.